There are many positive reasons to find a mentor at work.

 You may be the type of person who works best with peer supervision.

 Or, you could be the person who gets their best ideas from brainstorming with someone successful.

-Maybe you just want to be the best you can be, and give yourself the chance for forward movement within the company.
+Maybe you just want to be the best you can be and give yourself a chance to forward movement within the company.

-There are a number of things to consider when looking for a mentor, and we are going to address them here.
-Having a good fit, being an enjoyable person, and meeting someone who possesses a vast array of skills is only part of the selection process.
+Having a good fit, being an enjoyable person, and meeting someone with a vast array of skills are only part of the selection process.